 As discussed above in the previous section, the Department anticipates that all covered entities, or approximately 266,297 entities, would revise their policies and procedures under the final rule, with approximately half of these entities requiring less extensive revisions.
 For covered entities with more extensive revisions, we adopt the estimates contained in the 2020 RIA, with four (4) total hours spent on revisions per entity.
 Of these, three (3) would be spent by a mid-level manager equivalent to a first-line supervisor (Occupation code 43-1011), at a cost of \$62.98 (\$31.49 x 2) per hour after adjusting for the cost of fringe benefits and other indirect costs, while an average of one (1) hour would be spent by executive staff equivalent to a general and operations manager (Occupation code 11-1021), at a cost of \$118.14 (\$59.07 x 2) per hour at the national level, including the cost of fringe benefits and other indirect costs.
 For covered entities with less extensive revisions, we assume two (2) total hours spent on revisions per entity.
-Of these, one (1) would be spent by a mid-level manager, and one (1) would be spent by a spent by a mid-level manager, and one (1) would be spent on revisions per entity.
+Of these, one (1) would be spent by a mid-level manager, and one (1) would be spent by executive staff.